smtmRadu/DRL-Agents/README.md

 Set of C# Scripts that can be used to train your AIs in Unity Engine.
 Use latest version Framework folder ONLY.
 ![Image](NNPNG.png)
-The Neural Network Class contains the code for instantiating a Artificial Neural Network based on Evolutionary Training with random mutations.
+The Neural Network Class contains the code for instantiating an Artificial Neural Network based on Evolutionary Training with random mutations.

-The use of this framework is done by implementing a training strategy, strictly said by overriding some methods where you send observations (inputs) and receive actions (outputs) and creating a suitable, stable and well designed training environment.
+The use of this framework is done by implementing a training strategy, strictly said by overriding some methods where you send observations (inputs) and receive actions (outputs) + creating a suitable, stable and well designed training environment.

 Check the documentation "How to use the Framework.docx" placed inside the folder of the version.<br />
 -Performance leaks where solved starting from version 2.0.<br />